Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Introduction

 On the observational side, gravitational lensing remains one of the most direct probes of spacetime geometry in the strong-field regime.
 Since its first experimental confirmation \cite{Dyson:1920cwa}, lensing has evolved into a precision tool for testing GR and constraining alternative theories \cite{Will:2014kxa}.
-The Gauss-Bonnet (GB) approach \cite{Gibbons:2008rj,Werner:2012rc} offers a coordinate-independent method for computing weak-field deflection angles and has been widely applied in BH spacetimes \cite{Ren:2021uqb,Sucu:2024xck,Sucu:2025pce,WOS:001575165100002AstroErdem,Wang:2024eai}.
+The GB approach \cite{Gibbons:2008rj,Werner:2012rc} offers a coordinate-independent method for computing weak-field deflection angles and has been widely applied in BH spacetimes \cite{Ren:2021uqb,Sucu:2025pce,WOS:001575165100002AstroErdem,Wang:2024eai}.
 However, the standard formulation assumes asymptotically Euclidean optical geometry, a condition that is violated for the KR-ModMax metric due to the modified lapse at infinity.
-In such cases, the Ono-Ishihara-Asada (OIA) generalisation \cite{Ono:2017pie,Ishihara:2016vdc,Jusufi:2017mav} must be employed, which introduces a topological boundary correction encoding the non-flat asymptotic structure.
+In such cases, the OIA generalization \cite{Ono:2017pie,Ishihara:2016vdc,Jusufi:2017mav} must be employed, which introduces a topological boundary correction encoding the non-flat asymptotic structure.
+This correction is not merely a technical refinement; it produces a \emph{negative} contribution to the deflection angle that is absent in asymptotically flat spacetimes and carries a direct imprint of the KR parameter $\ell$.
+Detecting or constraining such a topological deficit through precision astrometry or EHT ring-size measurements would provide direct evidence for, or bounds on, LSB in the gravitational sector.
 Moreover, realistic astrophysical environments are typically permeated by plasma, which modifies photon propagation through dispersive effects.
-In such settings, the photon sphere and shadow properties depend not only on the spacetime geometry but also on the plasma distribution, providing additional discriminants among competing gravitational models \cite{Perlick:2015vta,Rogers:2015dla,Sucu:2025fwa}.
+In such settings, the PS and shadow properties depend not only on the spacetime geometry but also on the plasma distribution, providing additional discriminants among competing gravitational models \cite{Perlick:2015vta,Rogers:2015dla,Sucu:2025fwa}.
+For the KR-ModMax geometry, the branch parameter $\zeta$ shifts the PS radius in opposite directions for ordinary and phantom configurations, an effect that is further modulated by plasma frequency profiles and translates directly into observable differences in the angular radius and luminosity profile of the BH shadow.